 ■ The Rutgers Alternative Winter Break and Spring Break programs provide groups of undergraduate students with a semester-long experience centered on community service.
 Participants learn about a particular community issue during five weeks of pre-trip meetings and a volunteer break excursion.
 On site, students provide necessary services and explore the culture and history of the area.
 New trips are added each year, and a diverse set of trips that tackle various social and environmental issues are offered.
 International trips are offered as well.

 Stargaze at the Observatory

-■ Members of the Rutgers community and the general public are invited to observe the night sky through the 20-inch optical telescope of the Robert A. Schommer Astronomical Observatory the second and fourth Thursdays of every month, weather permitting.
-The observatory is open for two hours starting at 8:30 p.m.
-(October through March) or starting one hour after sunset (April through September, when it is not yet dark at 8:30 p.m.).
-The Observatory is located in the dome on the roof of the Serin Physics Laboratories on Busch Campus.
+■ Members of the Rutgers community and the general public are invited to observe the night sky through the 20 inch optical telescope of the Robert A. Schommer Astronomical Observatory, which is located in the dome on the roof of the Serin Physics Laboratories on the Busch campus.
+The observatory is open the second and fourth Thursday of every month (weather permitting) for two hours starting at 8:30 p.m.
+(October through March) or starting one hour after sunset (April through September).

 Stroll around Passion Puddle

 ■“Passion Puddle” has been named one of the top 25 most romantic spots on an American college campus by College Ranker.
 Situated between the Cook and Douglass Campuses off Red Oak Lane, the small pond is surrounded by trees and benches and is a favorite campus location for young lovebirds.
 According to a long-standing legend, if male and female students hold hands and walk around the pond three times, they will be married and live happily ever after.
 Passion Puddle isn’t only for strolling lovers.
 It’s also a favorite spot for those studying or enjoying a bit of nature between classes.